Four traditional craft villages that have been around for centuries and are distinctive of Vietnamese culture have catapulted to international fame.

 Cu Da people started making vermicelli for their own consumption, but it became so popular that it became the main business in the village, with hundreds of tons sold each year.

 Co Chat Village

-Co Chat village in Nam Dinh Province around two hours south of Hanoi, where households have been making thread for more than a century, is located on the banks of the Ninh Co River.
+Co Chat village in Nam Dinh Province around two hours south of Hanoi, where households have been making a thread for more than a century, is located on the banks of the Ninh Co River.

 According to village elders, sericulture has existed in Co Chat for several hundred years.
 The village makes both yellow and white silk threads.
 Last August the village was featured on AFP.

 The thread production begins in March-April and ends around October.
-At the end of the season white silk can be found hanging everywhere on bamboo sticks in local markets.
+At the end of the season, white silk can be found hanging everywhere on bamboo sticks in local markets.

 Around 30 kilograms of cocoons are processed by each worker every day, and the threads are sold to traders who export them to Laos and Thailand.